William Andrewes: Education and early career

-William Andrewes was the second son of the Rev. Canon Gerrard Thomas Andrewes, Canon of Winchester, and Helena Louisa Kirby.
+William Andrewes was the second son of the Rev. Canon Gerrard Thomas Andrewes, rector of the village of Chilcomb near Winchester and honorary Canon of Winchester Cathedral, and Helena Louisa Kirby.
 He was educated at Twyford School, Winchester, before entering the Royal Naval College at Osborne in September 1912, moving to Dartmouth in 1914.

 Andrewes was assigned to the battleship in August 1915, seeing action at the Battle of Jutland in May 1916.
 From February 1917 he attended the torpedo control officer's course, and was assigned to the destroyer for service in the Baltic Sea in February 1918.
 He received his commission as a sub-lieutenant on 15 May 1918, and promotion to lieutenant on 15 October 1919.
 Andrewes attended various short training courses in 1920 before serving aboard the destroyer Versatile into 1921.

 Between September 1921 and June 1923 he attended the torpedo officer's "long course" in torpedoes, mines, and electrical engineering at the Royal Naval College at Greenwich and at the torpedo school at HMS Vernon at Portsmouth.
 He was then an instructor at HMS Vernon until December 1924.

 Andrewes served as Torpedo Officer aboard the submarine depot ship Ambrose of the 4th Submarine Flotilla on the China Station until February 1927.
 He returned to Vernon as an instructor until August 1929, receiving promotion to lieutenant-commander on 15 October 1927.

 From 6 January 1930 Andrewes served as Torpedo Officer on the battleship in the Mediterranean and Atlantic Fleets, then from 30 April 1931 aboard the heavy cruiser as Torpedo Officer, as well as Fleet Torpedo Officer for the 5th Cruiser Squadron, on the China Station.
 On 31 December 1932 he was promoted to commander.

 Andrewes spent almost all of the year 1934 attending a course at the Royal Navy Staff College at Greenwich, before serving as the Fleet Torpedo Officer in the 2nd Battle Squadron, Home Fleet, aboard the battleship from January 1935 to January 1937.
 He then spent six weeks in charge, as Executive Officer, of as that battleship was being extensively refitted at Portsmouth.
 After a tactical course at Portsmouth, he served as Executive Officer of the battleship in the Home Fleet from 26 July 1937 until receiving promotion to the rank of captain on 30 June 1938.